 - Basic macros

 - Compilation control macros

 - Utility macros

 - Assert macros

+- Macros for checking output

 - Macros for running external commands

 - Debugging macros

 Basic macros

 \test(Expr)

 Turns Expr into a "test object", by wrapping it in a fun-expression and a source line number.
 Technically, this is the same as {?LINE, fun () -> (Expr) end}.